 Here are the four free computer programs that are great whatever your musical endeavors might be.
 There are many other incredible programs out there, so please don’t limit yourself, search out the programs that might work best for your particular interests.

 1. “Mixxx” is based on the DJ mixer interface.
-A wonderful tool for the laptop DJ that features BPM detection, broad format and MIDI support, four samplers in addition to the two main decks and microphone and is loaded with other cool features.
+A wonderful tool for the laptop DJ that features BPM detection, broad format and MIDI support, four samplers in addition to the two main decks, a microphone input, and is loaded with lot’s of other cool features.
 This program has a very large online community, so updates and improvements are happening all the time.
 Go to http://mixxx.org/ for a free download of the latest version.

 2. “Audacity” is a multi-track audio recording program.
 Sound Force has been at this one for a long time and is probably the most popular free sound editor available.
 It features the ability of adding effects, multiple format support, and very easy to use interface.
 Go to http://audacity.sourceforge.net/ for a free download of the latest version.

-3. “Audiosauna” by Naive Solutions is probably the best introductory to get an idea of a standard music making interface.
-It is a web application and you only need your computer.
+3. “Audiosauna” by Naive Solutions is probably the best introductory to get an idea of a standard virtual studio interface.
+It is a web based application and you only need your computer and an internet connection.
 You can use you computer keyboard for note input and the user interface is extremely standard and would prepare you for more complicated programs if you want more power and control over your sound.
 It allows you to record multiple tracks of two virtual synths and even load your own sound files into a sampler.
 It is extremely easy to use and is a great for beginners.
 It gives you the basic standard tools to create electronic music.
 They are working on MIDI implementation, but for now simply use your computers keyboard to play the instruments.
 There is a bit of lag time and some glitches in the sound engine when you use the program on the internet, but it is in the beta stage, so this is to be expected.
 Well worth checking out at http://audiosauna.com.

 In conclusion, I hope this is a launching point for you to discover your own creativity in electronic music .
-Stay tuned for more explicit descriptions of theory and application of sound production as well as descriptions of physics of sound and other resources that may help you discover the world of electronic music.
+Stay tuned for more aticles with descriptions of theory and application of sound production as well as the ‘break down’ of the physics of sound and other resources that may help you discover the world of electronic music.